William Schaw: Arrival of Anne of Denmark in Scotland

+Chamberlain to the Queen

 Schaw was involved in discussions with the Danish ambassadors Steen Bille and Niels Krag who came to Edinburgh in May 1593 to secure Anne of Denmark's property rights.
-On 6 July he was appointed as Chamberlain to the Lordship of Dunfermline, which was an office of the household of Queen Anna, where he worked closely with Alexander Seton and William Fowler.
-This involved receipting accounts for jewels the Queen bought from the goldsmith George Heriot, collecting rents 'feumaills' from her lands, and sometimes auditing the queen's household accounts kept by Harry Lindsay of Kinfauns for Sir George Home of Wedderburn.
+On 6 July he was appointed as Chamberlain to the Lordship of Dunfermline, which was an office of the household of Queen Anne, where he worked closely with Alexander Seton and William Fowler.
+This involved receipting accounts for jewels the Queen bought from the goldsmith George Heriot, collecting rents 'feumaills' from her lands including the rents of Ross, Ardmanoch, and Ettrick Forest, and sometimes auditing the queen's household accounts kept by Harry Lindsay of Kinfauns for Sir George Home of Wedderburn.

 Alterations at Dunfermline Abbey were attributed to William Schaw's direction.
 He was said to have built a steeple, and a porch at the north door, added some of the external buttresses and fitted the interior for Presbyterian worship as a burgh and Parish church between 1594 and 1599.
 Schaw spent other sums of money on the palaces allocated from the subsidy Elizabeth gave to James VI.